kripod/react-polymorphic-box/README.md

 import styled from "styled-components";

 // Component-specific props
-type HeadingProps = {
+export type HeadingProps = {
   color?: string;
 };

 // An HTML tag or a different React component can be rendered by default const defaultElement = "h2";

-const Heading: PolymorphicComponent<
-  HeadingProps, // Merged with props from the underlying element type typeof defaultElement // Default element type (optional, defaults to 'div')
+export const Heading: PolymorphicComponent< HeadingProps, // Merged with props from the underlying element type typeof defaultElement // Default element type (optional, defaults to 'div')
 > = styled(defaultElement)<HeadingProps>`